saitejp/saitejp.github.io/contact.md

 USA

 ## Connect
-Feel free to reach out if you have questions about my research, are interested in collaboration opportunities, or would like to discuss potential projects.
+Feel free to reach out if you have questions about my research, or are interested in collaboration opportunities.